 Rand McNally has great fleet solutions, as well as other trucking services available to you.
 They are a reliable ELD device company and overall were very impressive indeed.

 - Driver Connect web portal

 - Quick start guide

 - Contact card

 - Small and compact

 - Compatible with most smartphones

 What is an ELD?

 An Electronic Logging Device (E-Log or ELD) is electronic hardware attached to a commercial vehicle.
-Its main purpose is to record driving hours, but it also offers many safety benefits.
+Its main purpose is to record driving hours, otherwise referred to as ‘hours of service’ or ‘HoS’, but it also offers many safety benefits.

 Very often, the working hours of bus and truck drivers are regulated by the Hours of Service (HoS) in the United States.
 In Europe, there’s a similar set of rules called Driver’s Working Hours.